wadearnold/docs/docs/ACH_File_Structure.md

 | *4* | 39-73 | 35 | Alphanumeric | Receiver Country & Postal Code| Data elements must be separated by an asterisk (*) and must end with a backslash (\) <br>For example: US*10036\ | M |
 | *5* | 74-87 | 34 | blank | Reserved | Leave blank | n/a |
 | *6* | 88-94 | 7 | Numeric | Entry Detail Sequence Number | This field contains the ascending sequence number section of the Entry Detail Record‟s trace number.
 This number is the same as the last seven digits of the trace number (Field 13) of the related Entry Detail Record. | M |

+**NOTE**: For IAT Return Entries, each field of the 7th Addenda Record remains unchanged from the original 7th Addenda Record, except Entry Detail Sequence Number whihch reflects the Entry Detail Sequence Number assocoiated with the trace number assigned by the institituion preparing the Automated Return Entry.

 **IAT Addenda Record for Remittance Information (717) (Optional)**